Volodymyr-Korolevych/try-it-nuxt-content/README.md

     theme: 'default'
   },
 ```
-or you can use short notation:
+or you can use shorter notation:
 ```js[nuxt.config.js]
 modules: [
    '@nuxt/content',